Most Repeated GK/GS

 • The outermost range of Himalaya is called :- Shivalik

-• The highest mountain peak in Peninsular (south) India is :- Anaimudi
+• The highest mountain peak in Peninsular (south) India is :- Anai Mudi (Kerala)

 • Kolleru lake which is one of the largest freshwater lakes in India is located in which state - Andhra Pradesh